-11. Make space for a deep sink in a mudroom
+22. Make space for a deep sink in a mudroom

 We agree.
 Mudrooms will be useful for cleaning not just boots and clothes, but probably the odd pet and toddler, too.
 Include a tap with a shower fitting for the ultimate in practicality.

-12. Tiny mudroom?
+23. Tiny mudroom?
 Use shallow storage to best effect

-13. Max out mudroom aesthetics with fabrics
+24. Max out mudroom aesthetics with fabrics

 'The choice of material is very important,' advises Emma Sims Hilditch.
 'They must be hard wearing, although aesthetics are important, too.
-We wouldn’t add any embroidered fabric or antiques to a boot room, we tend to stick to materials that can stand more wear and are easily cleaned.'
+We wouldn’t add any embroidered fabric or antiques to a boot room.
+We tend to stick to materials that can stand more wear and are easily cleaned.'

-Look how little space the bench above takes up – yet it creates space for seating and a ton of storage beneath its lift up lid.
+Look how little space the bench above takes up yet it creates space for seating and a ton of storage beneath its lift up lid.

 'We often install a bench seat which doubles up as a place to store our clients’ outdoor-wear,' says Emma Sims Hilditch.
-The designers at Hush agree, saying, 'The top can be lifted up to provide storage; or create pull-out drawers for extra room.'
+The designers at Hush agree, saying, 'The top can be lifted up to provide storage or create pull-out drawers for extra room.'

-15. Use peg rail shelves for storage and display
+26. Use peg rail shelves for storage and display

 Peg rails combined with shelves are amongst H&G's favorite mudroom ideas.
 Why?
 They are visually neat, meaning they're perfect for a small space; they create plenty of useful storage opportunities; and they offer space for display, too.
 The ideal combination for a needy mudroom.

-16. Use drawers beneath benches to hide clutter
+27. Use drawers beneath benches to hide clutter

 A lift-up lid on a storage bench is all well and good but the interior can become a little jumbled if some members of the family (naming no names) chuck their belongings into them without much forethought about whether the lid will close again and what's beneath.

 Paneling is tough and can go from floor to ceiling or stop half-way up to allow for a more decorative approach with paint or wallpaper above.

-18. Link the mudroom to the room beyond
+29. Link the mudroom to the room beyond

 This can not only help make the mudroom feel larger – as part of a bigger space – but can cut costs if both are being configured at the same time.

-To keep the spaces distinct, though, consider having the same cabinetry, but choose a color that's a tone or two lighter or darker than that in your kitchen.
+To keep the spaces distinct, though, consider the same kitchen cabinet ideas for both rooms, but choose a color that's a tone or two lighter or darker than that in your kitchen.